w3f/polkadot-wiki/docs/learn/learn-guides-treasury.md

 ### Specifying `validFrom` (optional)

 The `validFrom` field is optional, and refers to the block height of the relay chain upon which the payout can be issued.
-If the `validFrom` parameter is not set, the spend can be paid out immediately after approval.
+If the `validFrom` parameter is not set, the spend can be [claimed](#manually-claiming-payouts) immediately after approval.
 For more information on this field, refer to the [guide below](#creating-a-multistage-payout-proposal-with-validfrom).